 - This is also a good way to treat the adult family members of your friends, as it shows respect but also some warmth at the same time, as you’re making the effort to use their name.

 - Although most families use tu with each other, more traditional or formal families may use this version of você for every situation: between friends, relatives, children, and sometimes even the family dog!
-If this is the case, the relation would be used in place of você rather than the person’s first name (e.g. a Avó / o Avô / o Filho / a Mãe + verb…)
+If this is the case, you would hear the relation (i.e. a Avó, o Avô, o Filho, a Mãe, etc. – Grandma, Grandpa, Son, Mother, etc.) in place of você or the person’s first name.

-Note: Housewives are often addressed as Dona + their first name, but never use Dona + their surname.
+Housewives are often addressed as Dona + their first name, but never use Dona + their surname.
 (This is an important distinction from English, where we would usually use Mrs. + surname).
-While you may hear this used, it may be best to steer clear of using it as it’s easier for that to go wrong compared to the other options.
+While you will hear this sometimes, it may be best to steer clear of using it as a beginner, as you’re more likely to accidentally offend someone compared to the other options.

 Como vai, Dona Fernanda?
-How is it going, Mrs. Fernanda?
+Play slow audio Play normal audio How is it going, Mrs. Fernanda?

-- In cases when you could use variation #1 but don’t yet know the person’s name
+- If you could use variation #1, but don’t yet know the person’s name

-- If you’re speaking to a stranger and don’t want to be too formal or distance yourself too much.
+- If you’re speaking to a stranger, but don’t want to sound overly formal / distance yourself.
 Example: When asking a stranger for directions who isn’t significantly older than you, you’d probably use this variation.

 - When speaking to any kind of attendant, such as at a cafe or supermarket

-- When you want to maintain a social distance from the person
+- When you want to maintain a professional/social distance from the person

-- When you want to recognize their higher seniority compared to yourself, either in age or status
+- If you want to recognize their higher seniority compared to yourself, either in age or status

 - If you are talking to a stranger and the situation is more intense (eg. a confrontation, car accident etc.), this lets you be firm and respectful at the same time.